 A national 501 (c)(3) non-profit charity that provides direct services to patients with chronic, life threatening and debilitating diseases to help access care and treatment recommended by their doctor.

-A pre-authorization is a restriction placed on certain medications, tests, or health services that require your doctor to first check and be granted permission before your plan will cover the item.
+A pre-authorization is a restriction placed on certain medications, tests, or health services by your insurance company that requires your doctor to first check and be granted permission before your plan will cover the item.
 This extra step helps both your doctor and the insurer feel comfortable that the medical item is needed and medically necessary for your care.

 Sometimes they are called pre-approvals, or prior approvals, or prior authorizations, but they all mean the same thing.
 This practice is common in all types of insurance, even with government-sponsored coverage like Medicare, Medicaid, and Tricare.

 When your doctor decides that you need a service or medication, and it requires pre-authorization from your health plan, your doctor’s office will put a request into your health plan to get approval to perform the service or for the pharmacy to fill the prescription.
 Some plans allow patients to file their own prior authorizations, but most often this is a process that must be initiated with the doctor’s office.